 - A home or office Wi-Fi AP you can connect to (with known credentials)

 For initial demonstration purposes, no software is required except the SD card delivered with the kit.
-Once the initial demonstration has been used to validate the hardware, you may need:

 Set up your Kit